Urban Meadow Gardening: Can You Plant A Meadow In The City

 (Image credit: EdwinRosier)

 The creation of green spaces has become increasingly popular in large cities.
 While large parks serve as a place for nature lovers to relax and unwind, other planting sites have also been developed solely to foster and promote the presence of native wildlife.
-The preservation of woodlands, wetland habitats, and pollinator gardens are just a few examples of projects which have been implemented.
+The preservation of woodlands, wetland habitats, and pollinator gardens are just a few examples of projects that have been implemented.

-Though not as popular, the creation of urban meadowlands has also gained traction among homeowners and city councils.
+Though not yet as popular, the creation of urban meadowlands has also gained traction among homeowners and city councils.
 Read on for tips on growing urban meadows.

 What is an Urban Meadow?